What Should You Do If You Find a Breast Lump?

 - Bloody discharge from your breast (not milky)

 - A change in skin texture on one breast

 A simple breast lump might seem harmless at first, but it could be a symptom of a more serious condition such as cancer.
 For this reason, it’s only logical to go in for a screening, as it’ll help detect any condition that might be affecting your breast.
 If the lump is cancerous, early detection will enable you to get the treatment you need.

-The Women’s Center at Colorado Springs Imaging provides excellent diagnostic services, ranging from mammograms to ultrasounds.
+The Women’s Center at Colorado Springs Imaging and Envision Imaging provide excellent diagnostic services, ranging from mammograms to ultrasounds.
 Our highly competent and experienced technologists are always ready to cater to your unique diagnostic healthcare needs.

 For more information about our services or to schedule an appointment, please contact us today.
 We’ll respond to your questions as quickly as possible.